Dynamic-Energy-Trading/detquantlib/README.md

 ##### Invoke tasks

-The workflow's checks and linters are defined with [Invoke](https://www.pyinvoke.org/) tasks.
+The workflow's checks and linters are specified with [Invoke](https://www.pyinvoke.org/) tasks, defined in a tasks.py file.

-The Invoke package provides a clean, high level API for running shell commands and defining/organizing task functions from a tasks.py file.

-###### How to run Invoke tasks?

 Invoke tasks can be executed directly from the terminal, using the `inv` (or `invoke`) command line tool.